-Since 2012, Resources for Regions has delivered $295 million to 65 projects in mining-related communities across NSW.
-Projects supported include roads, water and sewerage systems, and social infrastructure such as childcare centres.
+Since 2012, Resources for Regions has now delivered $345 million to 149 projects in mining-related communities across Rounds one to seven of the program.
+Funded projects include roads, water and sewerage systems, community resilience programs and social infrastructure such as local childcare centres and sports fields.

 Round Seven Program Information